Resignation of Jacinda Ardern: Domestic

 The announcement caught domestic and international media by surprise.
 Although there had been some minor speculation she might resign a few months before, it had been largely dismissed.
 Ardern's legacy was immediately discussed.
 Writing for The Guardian, commentator Henry Cooke wrote that while the human reasons for Ardern's resignation were understandable, the political consequences were "confounding", and imperiled her party and her personal legacy.
 "Labour MPs and supporters have every right to be furious.
 Ardern was facing a very steep hill at the October election, which explains more than any other reason her decision to leave.
 Cooke pointed to Ardern's continued approval ratings, with her never having come second in the preferred prime minister polls.
 He concluded that she remained Labour’s "best weapon" against National Party leader Christopher Luxon, who he claimed drew largely apathetic responses from the public.
 Cooke added that according to data from the New Zealand Election Study the majority of voters who switched from National to Labour between 2017 and 2020 (16% of the electorate in the latter) had "overwhelmingly strong feelings of adoration" for Ardern.
 He added that the swing voters had the strongest political capital in the country, adding "while some of them may have changed their mind, anyone who liked a leader this much remains persuadable."

-Former Deputy Prime Minister Winston Peters, leader of the centrist and populist New Zealand First party, praised Ardern's first term, in which he served alongside her, but was more critical of her second term, stating "it is a difficult time to make an analysis".
+Former Deputy Prime Minister Winston Peters, leader of the populist New Zealand First party, praised Ardern's first term, in which he served alongside her, but was more critical of her second term, stating "it is a difficult time to make an analysis".
 Many on the political right criticised Ardern, with some welcoming and even celebrating her resignation.
 While he initially wished her well, National Party leader Christopher Luxon took the opportunity to critique her government.
 He claimed that the economic situation would only get worse under a new Labour prime minister.
 When asked if he believed that female politicians face more threats than male ones, Luxon disagreed, sparking criticism.